gtmanfred/blog.gtmanfred.com/talks/plugins/pages/10-introduction.rst

 Goals for talk:
   - Have a better idea of how ``import`` inside of python works
   - Be able to describe how to augment the import structure in python
-  - Provide a framework to get junior developers into the environment and writing code sooner
+  - Use importlib and some other fun python stuff to build a framework for building simple app handlers.

 Make this work: